tandasat/CheckSDL/README.md

 A tool evaluates security configurations of a given file based on Microsoft Security Development Lifecycle (SDL).

-This tool can be used for either defensive or offensive purpose since it can unveil PE files compiled with insecure configurations.
+This tool can be used for both defensive and offensive purposes since it can unveil PE files compiled with insecure configurations.

 Usage